-MTG Phyrexia: All Will Be One release date, cards, and spoilers
+MTG Phyrexia: All Will Be One release date, cards, and news

-Phyrexia: All Will Be One is the first Magic: The Gathering set of 2023 - here’s the release date, spoilers, cards, story, and all the latest news.
+Phyrexia: All Will Be One was the first premier Magic: The Gathering set of 2023 - here are key details on dates, cards, and the set's story.

 MTG Phyrexia All Will Be One release date - Elesh Norn standing triumphant

-In early 2023, Magic: The Gathering continues its four-part Phyrexian storyline with the premier set Phyrexia: All Will Be One.
-If the name didn’t tip you off, in this set we’ll be taking a trip into the belly of the beast, to the sinister plane of New Phyrexia itself.
-Expect to see black wastelands of scrap, gleaming white spires, and rivers of molten slag in this inhospitable world of metal monsters.
+In early 2023, Magic: The Gathering continued its four-part Phyrexian storyline with the premier set Phyrexia: All Will Be One.
+If the name didn’t tip you off, this set took us on a trip into the belly of the beast, to the sinister plane of New Phyrexia itself.
+Black wastelands of scrap, gleaming white spires, and rivers of molten slag all feature in this inhospitable world of metal monsters.

-Yes, Magic: The Gathering’s plot is headed to the Phyrexian homeworld, to see how Elesh Norn puts her feet up on her days off.
-The Phyrexians invaded in Dominaria United, and now it’s payback time.
-With the knowledge gained in The Brothers’ War, a strike force of heroic planeswalkers plans to take the fight right to the source… But how many more planeswalkers will be compleated in the process?
+With the knowledge gained in The Brothers’ War, a strike force of heroic MTG planeswalkers planned to take the fight right to the source… But half of them would be compleated in the process!

 MTG phyrexia all will be one release dates